Spatial socialising for remote teams

 Creating a digital (social) space

 With this hollowed-out feeling left by remote work, we started thinking about this problem space more deeply.
-We wanted to create a social space for remote teams.
-One that tries to accommodate the communal space of an office.
+We wanted to create a social space for remote teams, one that tries to accommodate the communal space of an office.

-We knew existing tools being used by teams like zoom lacked spatiality.
+We knew existing tools being used by teams, like Zoom, lacked spatiality.
 They felt confined, rigid, and stuck.

 conclusion: zooom sucks!